Cloufish/Cloufish/README.md

 - 🦀 Rust Enjoyer
 - 🔧 DevOps and 🛡️DevSecOps Practictioner
 - 🍵 Digital Minimalist
-  - Restricted access to the Internet, while also using self-hosting most crucial Web-Apps to me
+  - Restricted access to the Internet, while also self-hosting most crucial Web-Apps to me
 - 📒 Productivity Freak

 ### Connect with me: